 Two staff roles have been expanded to lead the Centre’s development from 2021.
 The Reverend Dr Garry Deverell will continue as the Vice-Chancellor’s Fellow in Indigenous Theologies.
 Naomi Wolfe, presently the Indigenous Liaison Officer, has been appointed to the new position of First Peoples Coordinator.
 Both Garry and Naomi are graduates of the University, and have served the University community in academic positions based at the University’s Colleges.

 During 2021, Garry and Naomi will facilitate a consultation process with Colleges and Indigenous communities associated with the University’s partner churches.

 Since 2015 the University’s Strategic Plan has included a goal on Indigenous Theologies which has given rise to the proposed Centre.
-The Centre is born out of the dreams of a consultation held with elders in 2017, and is supported by the continuing partnership between the University, Whitley College and NAIITS: An international learning community.
+The Centre is born out of the dreams of a consultation held with elders in 2017, and is supported by the continuing partnership between the University, Whitley College and NAIITS: An Indigenous learning community.
 This partnership has delivered a unique postgraduate program in Indigenous theologies that explores theology, history and the practice of ministry from Aboriginal and Torres Strait Islander and world Indigenous perspectives.
 The first graduates of the NAIITS program received their awards in March 2019, and several students are now enrolled in the University’s PhD program.

 Speaking about the development of the Centre, Garry said: